CanobbioE/diet/README.md

 - Fruits and Vegetables (Vitamin A)
 - Fruits and Vegetables (Vitamin C)
 It then shows the user the percentage of every group based on what the user has eaten recently.

+## Status
+As for now the app is not stable.